natashajoann/Portfolio/_posts/2020-07-17-a-few-things-every-freelancer-needs-to-know-before-their-first-project.md

 &nbsp;

-\*What does maintenance mean?
+*What does maintenance mean?
 How many alterations would I offer per maintenance period?
-How many files per alteration? \*
+How many files per alteration?&nbsp;*

 &nbsp;